Sklar Brothers: Life and career

-Randy and Jason grew up in suburban St. Louis, to a Jewish family.
+Randy and Jason grew up in suburban St. Louis in a Jewish family.
 They went to the University of Michigan, where they joined the Alpha Epsilon Pi fraternity.
 While enrolled, they decided to pursue a career in comedy.

 In 1994, they moved to New York where they developed their comedy style at stand-up comedy clubs.
-In the summer of 1997, Jason and Randy starred in and wrote for MTV's sitcom/sketch/standup program Apt 2F.
+In 1997, Jason and Randy starred in and wrote for MTV's sitcom/sketch/standup program Apt 2F.
 It was their first television work.
 The show lasted one season.

 The Sklar brothers have also appeared in television shows such as CSI, Comedy Bang!
 Bang!, Mighty Med, Childrens Hospital, Law & Order, Becker, Providence, The Oblongs (as conjoined twin brothers Biff and Chip Oblong), Entourage, Grey's Anatomy (as conjoined twin brothers Peter and Jake Weitzman), Curb Your Enthusiasm (Jason only), and It's Always Sunny in Philadelphia (as dance marathon DJs on the episode "The Gang Dances Their Asses Off").
-They recently appeared on season 3 of Better Call Saul as the owners of a music shop called ABQ In Tune.
+They appeared in two episodes of season 3 of Better Call Saul as the owners of a music shop called ABQ In Tune.
 The Sklars have appeared in the films My Baby's Daddy, Bubble Boy, Wild Hogs, and The Comebacks.

 The brothers were pit reporters on Comedy Central's Battlebots.
 Randy appeared on an episode of Take Home Chef, where his wife and chef Curtis Stone surprised him with a gourmet dinner of Beef Wellington.
 They have appeared numerous times on Chelsea Lately.
 They have appeared on Comedy Central's @midnight.
-They produced and starred in a special that ran on ESPN 2 called Utilityman: The Quest for Cooperstown a lighthearted yet somewhat serious attempt to get seminal utility baseball player for the St. Louis Cardinals in the 1980s José Oquendo into the Baseball Hall of Fame in Cooperstown.
+They produced and starred in a special that ran on ESPN2 called Utilityman: The Quest for Cooperstown, a lighthearted yet somewhat serious attempt to get seminal utility baseball player for the St. Louis Cardinals in the 1980s José Oquendo into the Baseball Hall of Fame in Cooperstown.
 Randy has appeared numerous times on the Forum on Jim Rome is Burning on ESPN and Rome on CBS Sports.
-They appear monthly on Rome on Showtime in a segment called Sklarred for Life.
+They appear monthly on Rome on Showtime in a segment called "Sklarred for Life".

 They appeared in the 2008 Microsoft film VoIP As You Are: The Legend of Dan Wilson.

 They regularly fill in as guest hosts for Jim Rome on his National and North American syndicated radio show formerly on Premiere Radio, currently on CBS Radio.

 They participated regularly on NPR's southern California affiliate KPCC's The Madeleine Brand Show as sports correspondents.

-They produced two Sports Pilots called Sklar Talk for NPR's KPCC that both aired in 2011.
+They produced two sports pilots called Sklar Talk for NPR's KPCC that both aired in 2011.